-After the cut is made and the defective pavement and/or base material is removed, level and compact the base material.
+After defective pavement and/or base material is removed, level and compact the base material.
 This will make an adequate foundation for the new asphalt concrete material.
 Surfacing materials (gravel base, crushed surfacing) and pavement must always be replaced in depths at least equal to the original design or by additional depth of ACP compacted in lifts of 1 to 3 inches.
 Apply a tack coat of asphalt to the vertical sides of the hole to assure a good bond and seal between old and new pavements.

-For best results in a patch of this nature, back fill the hole with a hot plant-mix material such as Asphalt Concrete Class B. The asphalt should be compacted in lifts of no more than 3 inches thick to obtain optimum patch life.
+For best results in a patch of this nature, back fill the hole with a hot plant-mix material such as HMA Class 3⁄4 (preferred) or HMA Class 1⁄4 Inch.
+The asphalt should be compacted in lifts of no more than 3 inches thick to obtain optimum patch life.
 Small patch projects can be compacted with a vibrating plate compactor, while a roller works best on large patches.
 During hot weather it might be advantageous having some water on hand to help cool the mix between lifts.
 Standing water should not be allowed on the mix between lifts.